DOI10.47051/LPMD6836

 Figure 1: Individuals of Anolis gemmosus from Pichincha province, Ecuador: Santa Lucía Reserve (); Mindo (). sa=subadult, j=juvenile.

-Natural history: Anolis gemmosus is an extremely common (995–1065 individuals/ha in some areas1; up to 50–60 times more abundant than other co-occurring anoles6,7) lizard that inhabits old-growth to moderately disturbed evergreen montane forests and cloud forests.2 The species prefers semi-open habitats such as forest clearings, roadsides, and rural gardens.1,8,9 Gem Anoles are included in the “grass-bush” anole ecomorph10 because they primarily use the undergrowth and herbaceous forest strata.
+Natural history: Anolis gemmosus is an extremely common (995–1065 individuals/hectare in some areas1 and up to 50–60 times more abundant than other co-occurring anoles6,7) lizard that inhabits old-growth to moderately disturbed evergreen montane forests and cloud forests.2 The species prefers semi-open habitats such as forest clearings, roadsides, and rural gardens.1,8,9 Gem Anoles are included in the “grass-bush” anole ecomorph10 because they primarily use the undergrowth and herbaceous forest strata.
 During the day, when the ambient temperature is 19–20.4°C,2,9 these understory anoles are active on broad leaves, shrubs, palm fronds, stems, herbaceous vegetation, and tree trunks within one or two meters from the ground level.1,8 They are active even during chilly overcast days and are rarely seen directly basking in the sun.2 At night, they prefer to sleep on flimsy perches that will move if disturbed by a predator: ferns, twigs, stems, leaves, and grass blades 0.4–7.5 m above the forest floor.8,11 Gem Anoles are insectivorous, but so far only roaches have been reported as prey items.12 These reptiles change their dorsal coloration when disturbed, going from bright emerald green to dark brown.5 They will also sometimes bite when handled.
 Gravid females contain 1–2 eggs,5 but the real clutch size is probably one egg.
 Breeding seems to take place year-round.5 Males defend territories and court females using visual signals such as head bobs and dewlap displays.8

 Reader support helps us keep the Reptiles of Ecuador book 100% free.